 Considering specific position of the UN in the region, it is recommended that UN continue to facilitate dialogue on Trans-boundary water related issues through development of the legal framework based on key international legal principles and the interests of all Central Asian states.

 Energy plays a key role in economic development of Kyrgyzstan and promoting country potential for sustainable and cost-efficient energy for all is identified one of the key national priorities.
 Therefore, one of the opportunities for the UN in Kyrgyzstan is to provide technical and operations to partners at the national and local levels to enhance capacities for sustainable management of energy resources and promotion of cost- efficient management schemes for equitable and inclusive energy supply in both urban and rural areas of the country.
+Priority should be given to decentralized technical solutions in order to reduce distribution losses.

 UN should work with the national partners to support for the establishment and functioning of the national financing mechanism to facilitate the development of small-scale renewable energy projects.
 The emphasis should be placed on promotion of use of renewable energy sources and energy efficiency that will lead to reduced environmental pollution while at the same time stimulate investments in the energy sector.
 In parallel, UN could work in technology transfer for the development of small hydropower, by building capacities of different stakeholders to efficiently deploy renewable energy technologies.

 Another opportunity for UN’s involvement in the future is support to the key national stakeholders to identify and implement opportunities to enable growth of green economy and development of ‘green jobs’ linked to energy efficiency, renewable energy, environmental management, and cultural heritage.

+UN should pay more attention on environmental education and awareness raising to support the development of ecosystem-based management and rural socio-economic development under climate change conditions.

 Outcome 7: By 2016, Disaster Risk Management (DRM) framework in compliance with international standards especially the Hyogo Framework of Action